Mallorca Yacht Charter Guide | Spain

 Top Charter Yachts | Crewed Motor Yachts | Crewed Sailing Yachts | Crewed Catamarans | Bareboat Yachts | Palma | Mallorca Destinations | Sailing Ideas | Chartering in Mallorca| Cuisine | Getting There | Climate

-Mallorca, the largest island in the Balearic archipelago, offers all that you could wish for in a yacht charter destination - crystal clear waters, gorgeous weather, world class ports, beautiful anchorages, stunning natural parks, delicious Spanish food and unique Spanish culture.
+Mallorca, the largest island in the Spain's Balearic archipealgo, offers all that you could wish for in a yacht charter destination - crystal clear waters, gorgeous weather, world-class ports, beautiful anchorages, stunning natural parks, delicious Spanish food, and unique culture.

-Along with its “sister islands”, Ibiza, Formentera and Menorca, Mallorca is an extremely popular destination for yachting enthusiasts of all types with its wide array of stunning beaches, coves and endless locations to try out the latest water sports!
+Along with its “sister islands”, Ibiza, Formentera and Menorca, Mallorca is an extremely popular destination for yachting enthusiasts of all types with its wide array of stunning beaches, coves, and endless locations to try out the latest water sport equiptment.

 Mallorca has two mountainous regions each about 70 km in length.
 These occupy the north-western (Serra de Tramuntana range) and eastern thirds of the island.
 The northeast coast comprises two sweeping bays: the Puerto Pollensa and the larger Badia d'Alcúdia.
 This combination of mountains and bays makes for great scenery while you sail around Mallorca and neighboring islands.

 Palma is a cultural hub filled with stunning architecture and fascinating history of Rome, Moorish architecture, and the famous writer Ramón Llull to explore.
 Expect to uncover the different layers of Mallorcan history during your charter, such as the Roman city that still exists 2 meters below the ground.
 For the best views of the city, look up from the waterfront and witness the cathedral and Almudaina Palace soaring proudly above the defensive walls of the old city.